-FlexLink faced the challenge to implement dynamic weighing into a packing system they wanted to provide the confectioner company "Carambar" with.
+FlexLink faced the challenge to implement dynamic weighing into a packaging system they wanted to provide the confectionery company "Carambar" with.

 FlexLink selected HBM as a partner.
 HBM experts analyzed the requirements and needs for this project and provided a fitting solution.

 FlexLink (1,167 employees – 80,000 installations worldwide) specialises in industrial flow and conveyance solutions, as well as robotic solutions that integrate all associated services: engineering, performance check tools, maintenance, etc. The FlexLink group is a member of the Italian group Coesia (9,000 employees worldwide, operating in 35 countries and 86 production sites), a specialist and leader in the field of innovative automated systems, industrial processes, handling, conditioning, packaging and precision gearing, with all the associated services (weighing, analysis, printing, monitoring etc.).

 In France, FlexLink has well and truly taken off, thanks to the acquisition in 2012 of ADMV (founded in 1986).
 Initially a manufacturer of vibratory bowl feeders - and then specialist machinery (created for the specific needs of customers) and collaborative robotics.
 Today, today, this division employs around one hundred people.
 “By joining FlexLink, we have extended our geographic coverage and made the whole world aware of our collaborative robotics speciality,” explains Dominique Aumaitre, project manager at the Crémieu site (near Lyon).